mel-liow/slack-bots/README.md

 These apps use Slack's outgoing webhooks and slash commands to post messages from a Google app script.

 ## Random Rambles
-Randomly groups team members and assigns them a randomly chosen topic.
+Randomly groups team members and can optionally assign The app reads and writes to a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1DavAlt6IAHHZaplTEvHbBsXL01huuivndFEv8YftuhI).

 ### API - Slack commands
 **/addrambler:**
 Adds a person to the team

 **/skiprandomrambles:**
 Allows a participant to remove themselves from this week's Random Rambles event